 Located just south of the Canadian Border on Lake Erie is Middle Bass Island State Park.
 This Ohio island park is perfect for those on long boating trips or those who love being surrounded by water.
 There are many opportunities for watersports in the park, including boating, kayaking, canoeing, paddleboarding, fishing, and swimming.
 While swimming is not allowed in the marina, there are designated swimming areas in the park.

-Lonz Winery formerly owned the land in which the park is located.
-It wasn't until 2001 that the State of Ohio purchased the winery and established the state park.
+Lonz Winery formerly owned the land in which the park is located, and it wasn't until 2001 that the State of Ohio purchased the winery and established the state park.
 This makes Middle Bass Island State Park one of Ohio's newest state parks!

-The winery, since being purchased by the state, has been renovated and opened to the public.
+Since being purchased by the state, the winery has been renovated and opened to the public.
 The winery is not producing or selling wine, but it is open for tours.

-Although the park is not RV friendly, it is the perfect place to enjoy the great outdoors if you like tent camping!
+Although the park is not RV friendly, it is the perfect place to enjoy the great outdoors if you like tent camping, or if you just want to get out of the campervan for a day.
 The island is accessed by ferry, and tickets can be purchased for a small fee.
-If you plan to stay in the park for a while, you can make reservations to have your vehicle loaded onto the ferry and dropped off on the island!
+If you plan to stay in the park for a while, you can make reservations to have your vehicle loaded onto the ferry and dropped off on the island.

 RV Rentals in Middle Bass Island State Park

 Middle Bass Island State Park is indeed an island, and can only be reached by ferry.
 The ferry leaves from Catawba Island off of OH-53, just over an hour's drive from Clevland, Ohio.
 The park is perfect for those looking for waterfront tent camping —RVs are not allowed in this park.
 There are options to get your vehicle to the island, but you must make ferry reservations to accommodate your vehicle at least 24 hours in advance.